Baby Clothing Inspection: A Complete Guide to Quality Control for Infant Garments

 Durability and Shrinkage Assessment

-Inspection activities may include review of:
+Inspection activities may include:

 - Shrinkage performance